 - What are the advantages of leasing?

-- How do I enter into a lease?
+- How do I create a lease order in FIS?

 - How do I decide how long my lease term should be?